surfingoldelephant/PowerShell-Docs/reference/7.6/Microsoft.PowerShell.Core/About/about_Comment_Based_Help.md

 ```

 The following command gets the script help.
 Because the script isn't in a
-directory that's listed in the `$Env:Path` environment variable, the
+directory that's listed in the `$Env:PATH` environment variable, the
 `Get-Help` command that gets the script help must specify the script path.

 ```powershell